claby2/genfmt.vim/README.md

 let g:genfmt_enable_fallback = 1
 ```

-Additionally, you can define your custom commands to run as a fallback.
+Additionally, you can define custom commands to run as a fallback.
 The following represents the default commands.

 ```vim